legshooter/addel/README.md

 `addel` is short for add-delete, & should be pronounced Adele, just like the singer's name.

-Because it's all in the details, people!
+..Because it's all in the details, people!

 ## Initialization